 Suggested age: you can give a Bible to any aged child/teen, just do your research!

-This looks amazing for children and families who love to stomp around outside!
+This is an amazing option for Lent devotions if you have children who love to stomp around outside!
 It’s written by a Forest Schools practitioner, and the activities are designed to help families enjoy God’s creation, and connect with Him through it.